 China Adoption Overview

-Travel Requirements: 1 trip to China lasting 14 days
+Travel Requirements: 1 trip to China lasting 14 days; only one parent is required to travel.

 China Program Highlights